simpleanalytics/swift-package/README.md

 ## Tracking
 You can call the tracking functions from anywhere in your app.
 ### Tracking Pageviews
 Use pageviews to track screens in your app.
-Create your own path structure.
 ```swift
 SimpleAnalytics.shared.track(path: ["list"])
 ```